 Note: If you move away from the onboarding screen after the key is generated and before the device is fully onboarded, you will not be able to return to the onboarding screen; however, CDO creates a placeholder for that device on the Device & Services page.
 When you select the device's placeholder, you will be able to see the key for that device, on that page.

 - Click the Copy icon to copy the registration key.

 On the Devices & Services page, you will see that the device is now in the connectivity state, "Unprovisioned".
 Copy the registration key appearing under Unprovisioned to Firepower Defense Manager to complete the onboarding process.

-- Log into the FDM of the FTD you want to onboard to CDO.
+- Log into the FDM of the FTD are onboarding.